Zeyashen/mlfs-book/README.md

 ## 🏙️ 1.
 Sensor Location

-We used **Beijing - Dongchengdongsi** as the target air quality monitoring station.
+We used **Kalgoorlie，Western，Austrilia** as the target air quality monitoring station.

 | Parameter | Value |
 |------------|--------|